BretFisher/node-docker-good-defaults/README.md

  - You want to use Docker for local development (i.e. never need to install node/npm on host) and have dev and prod Docker images be as close as possible.
  - You don't want to loose fidelity in your dev workflow.
 You want a easy environment setup, using local editors, node debug/inspect, local code repo, while node server runs in a container.
  - You use `docker-compose` for local development only (docker-compose was never intended to be a production deployment tool anyway).
  - The `docker-compose.yml` is not meant for `docker stack deploy` in Docker Swarm, it's meant for happy local development.
+Use `docker-stack.yml` for Swarm.

 ### Getting Started